danielmtavares/AndroidBootCamp/TwitterClient/README.md

 **Overview:** This is a Twitter client that supports viewing a Twitter timeline and composing a new tweet.

-**Time spent:**
+**Time spent:** 8:30 hours so far

 User Stories:
 -------------

-- [ ] User can sign in to Twitter using OAuth login
+- [x] User can sign in to Twitter using OAuth login
-- [ ] User can view the tweets from their home timeline
+- [x] User can view the tweets from their home timeline
-    - [ ] User should be displayed the username, name, and body for each tweet
+    - [x] User should be displayed the username, name, and body for each tweet
-    - [ ] User should be displayed the relative timestamp for each tweet "8m", "7h"
+    - [x] User should be displayed the relative timestamp for each tweet "8m", "7h"
     - [ ] User can view more tweets as they scroll with infinite pagination
     - [ ] Optional: Links in tweets are clickable and will launch the web browser (see autolink)
 - [ ] User can compose a new tweet